ychong4/ychong4.github.io/Activity 2/MobileNet_v2/TransfrerLearning.md

 - MobileNetV2 is a convolutional neural network architecture designed for efficient mobile and embedded vision applications.
 It was introduced by Google in 2018 as an improvement over the original MobileNet architecture, with a focus on reducing computational complexity while maintaining high accuracy.
 - MobileNetV2 is designed to run on devices with limited computational resources, such as smartphones and IoT devices.
 It achieves a good balance between accuracy and efficiency.
+- Transfer learning is a machine learning technique where a model developed for a particular task is reused as the starting point for a model on a second, related task.
+This approach leverages pre-trained models, which have already been trained on a large dataset (often on a task like image classification on the ImageNet dataset) and fine-tunes them on a new task with typically less data.
+In our case, we freeze the weights of pre-trained model and only adding the topmost layer for re-training.

 </br>